cheese-hub/python-example-app/README.md

 $ kubectl apply -f integration/kubernetes.yaml
 ```

-You should then be able to access the application on http://localhost:8888 as before - the image is now running as it will in production.
+You should then be able to access the application on http://localhost:8888 as before - the image is now running as if it were running in production.

 ## Shutdown
 To shut down the application, you can run the following: